 May 13, 1990 Paul Lemke (29) of Corvallis OR slipped and fell to his death aboard the 211 foot fish tender Ocean Pride near Hagemeister Island in the Bering Sea.

 May 14, 1990 Craig Nielson (20) was lost from the 97 foot fishing vessel Discovery.

 May 31, 1990 Gerry (Gary) D Munson was presumed lost from the 44 foot fiberglass halibut longliner Dreamer.
 The vessel departed Seward but Munson was nowhere to be found when the Dreamer reached the Chignik area.

-June 10, 1990 An intoxicated crewmember was lost from the 33 foot fiberglass fishing vessel Gladys M while attempting to set the anchor near Naknek in Bristol Bay.
+June 10, 1990 James Michael Lockman (32) of Eagle River was lost from the 33 foot fiberglass fishing vessel Gladys M while attempting to set an anchor near Naknek in Bristol Bay.

 July 25, 1990 A crewmember fell overboard in rough seas and was lost from the 194 foot steel trawler Alaska Voyager north of Adak.
 The crewman was wearing a safety harness and fellow crewmembers were able to get him back aboard but he did not survive.

 August 7, 1990 A foreman fell to his death aboard the 139 foot steel trawler Ocean Explorer at Unimak Pass.

 August 24, 1990 The 46 foot wooden salmon gillnetter Verma sank in Snow Passage after a collision with the tug John Brix.
 Kenneth Kahklen (34) was lost and five were rescued from the Verma by the Viking Serenade.